zbalkan/PANhunt/README.md

 - A flag `-q` (quiet) is added to disable terminal output be used when it is integrated with other tools.
 - A flag `-f` (filepath) is added to enable sigle-file scans.
 Great for FIM integration.
 - `.eml` and `.mbox` file scanning capability is added.
+- PDF file scanning capability is added.
+OCR is not working as expected.

 NB!
 There is around 20-25% performance impact after refactoring.
 There are no performance improvements tried yet.